cortex-js/cortex-js.github.io/kb-mathlive.md

 When a menu item is selected, its `onMenuSelect` handler is invoked and a `menu-select`  custom event is dispatched.

+It is generally simpler to provide a `onMenuSelect` handler for each menu item, but you can also listen to the `menu-select` event to handle all menu item selections in a single event handler.

-The `detail` property of the event contains the following properties:
+The `detail` property of the `menu-select` event contains the following properties:
 - `id`: The id of the menu item that was selected.
 - `label`: The label of the menu item that was selected.
 - `data`: The data payload associated with the menu item, if any.